ros-navigation/docs.nav2.org/tutorials/docs/route_graph_generation.rst

 |

-Drag and drop the raster file output into the layers window.
+Drag and drop the georeferenced raster file into the layers window.

 |